kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 ### Java Example
 #### CyclicBarrier
 - It can be reused after the waiting threads are released
+- Releases when certain number of threads are waiting
+- Constructor
-- The constructor takes an argument for the number of threads to wait on before the barrier releases.
+	- `new CyclicBarrier(value)`: takes an argument for the number of threads to wait on before the barrier releases.
-- 5 Olivia threads would execute before Barron threads start to execute
-	- (1 + 3 + 3 + 3 + 3 + 3) * 2 * 2 * 2 * 2 * 2 = 512
-- Some other method
+- Method
 	- `int getParties()` - Total number of threads needed to trip barrier
 	- `int getNumberWaiting()` - Current number of threads waiting on barrier
 	- `void reset` - Reset barrier to initial state
 	- `boolean isBroken()` - Has a thread broken out since last reset
+- 5 Olivia threads would execute before Barron threads start to execute
+	- (1 + 3 + 3 + 3 + 3 + 3) * 2 * 2 * 2 * 2 * 2 = 512
 ```java
 class Shopper extends Thread {